TheGreenPig/BetterDiscordPlugins/CopyWithFormatting/README.md

 ## CopyWithFormatting
 A tiny plugin that lets you copy a message with the correct discord formatting (Like bold, italic etc.) by rightlicking a message and choosing the option.
+It essntially does the same thing as DevilBros [CopyRawMessage](https://github.com/mwittrien/BetterDiscordAddons/tree/master/Plugins/CopyRawMessage/), I just wanted to try to do it on my own...